SPEAKER BOARD

 Day 3 – February 5, 10:50 –11:10

 Dr. Mehmet Kadiroglu from TÜV NORD EnSys GmbH & Co.
 KG is a technical expert with 15 years of experience in reactor technologies and nuclear safety.
-His specialties include characterizing mid- and high-level radioactive waste, conducting criticality safety analyses, and reactor physics of light-water reactors.
-He contributes to a national working group of the Fachverband für Strahlenschutz on activation calculations for reactor components, and has participated in concept studies to improve spent fuel utilization through transmutation using new reactor concepts.
+His specialties include characterising mid- and high-level radioactive waste, conducting criticality safety analyses, and light-water reactor physics.
+He contributes to a national working group of the Fachverband für Strahlenschutz on activation calculations for reactor components, and has participated in concept studies to improve spent fuel utilisation through transmutation using new reactor concepts.

 Join binding.energy on 3–5 February 2026 in Aachen, Germany.
 Early Bird tickets are available for a limited time and in limited quantity.